-Green cabbage is the star in this simple easy coleslaw recipe.
-With just three basic ingredients and a light, creamy dressing, this homemade slaw is crisp, crunchy, and clean-tasting.
+Green cabbage is the star in this easy coleslaw recipe.
+With just three fresh ingredients and a light, creamy dressing, this homemade slaw is crisp, crunchy, and clean-tasting.
 If you've written off coleslaw as heavy or gloppy, this fresh version will change your mind.
-It's also a perfect make-ahead side.
+It's a perfect make-ahead side dish, too.
 Bonus: I've included 7 tasty variations so you'll never get bored with coleslaw.

-Coleslaw is the classic warm weather salad to accompany everything on your summer menu from grilled chicken and seafood to pulled pork, tacos and burgers.
-And cabbage is not only super budget friendly, but it is packed with nutrients.
-Making homemade means you control the ingredients.
-No refined sugar, questionable oils (soy, canola, GMO), preservatives, or too much dressing.
+This easy coleslaw recipe is the classic warm-weather salad for everything on your summer menu, from grilled chicken and seafood to pulled pork, tacos, and burgers.
+Cabbage is budget-friendly, crisp, and packed with nutrients, and making coleslaw from scratch lets you control the ingredients.
+No refined sugar, questionable oils, preservatives, or heavy-handed dressing-just fresh, crunchy slaw with clean flavor.

-- Perfect summer side for grilled meats, seafood, and more.
+- Perfect summer side - Serve it with grilled chicken, seafood, pulled pork, tacos, burgers, and more.

-For another terrific summer salad, try this lemony Mediterranean pasta salad.
-So many good flavors.
+For another terrific summer salad, try this lemony Mediterranean pasta salad with so many good flavors.

 Recipe Ingredients